 Why St Mary's?

 The BSc Psychology programme is accredited by the British Psychological Society.
-Graduation through the accredited route means that you will be eligible for the Graduate Basis for Chartered Membership with the British Psychological Society.
+Graduation through the accredited route means that you will be eligible for the Graduate Membership with the British Psychological Society.

 St Mary's also provides Joint Honours Degrees which allow students to combine Psychology with another subject.
 If students choose to major in Psychology and minor in the other subject, the degree will be accredited.
 If students choose subjects of equal weighting, the degree will be non-accredited.